Lilan Chanesar: Story

-At first, Lila was hesitant to believe her but she soon became anxious to see that necklace.
+At first, Lilan was hesitant to believe her but she soon became anxious to see that necklace.
 When Kaunru showed her, Lila asked her for what price she was prepared to part with it.
-Kanuru told Lila that she would give her necklace free to her but on one condition.
-Lila became impatient and asked for the condition.
+Kanuru told Lilan that she would give her necklace for free but on one condition.
+Lilan became impatient and asked about the condition.
 Kaunru told her that the necklace would be hers if she would just let her spend one night with Chanesar.

-When Lila spoke to Chanesar he did not approve of her idea.
+When Lilan spoke to Chanesar he did not approve of her idea.
 One day, Chanesar came home after a party and was heavily drunk.
-Lila considered it her best opportunity and she allowed Kaunru into her bedroom.
+Lilan considered it her best opportunity and she allowed Kaunru into her bedroom.

-In the morning when Chanesar woke up, he was shocked to see Kaunru instead of Lila sharing his bed.
-He was very angry and was about to leave the room, when Mirkhi (Kaunru’s mother) told him that Lila had sold him to Kaunru in return for the ‘Naulakha Har’.
+In the morning when Chanesar woke up, he was shocked to see Kaunru instead of Lilan sharing his bed.
+He was very angry and was about to leave the room when Mirkhi (Kaunru's mother) told him that Lilan had sold him to Kaunru in return for the ‘Naulakha Har’.
 Chanesar considered it an insult and humiliation to be exchanged for a mere necklace.

-As his revenge, he deserted Lila and married Kaunru who had given so much sacrifice for him.
-Lila tried to apologize, cried and begged but Chanesar refused to listen to her, saying that she had preferred jewelry to him and that he did not love her any more.
-Lila after giving up all hope left his house and went to her parents.
+As his revenge, he deserted Lilan and married Kaunru who had given so much sacrifice for him.
+Lilan tried to apologize, cried and begged but Chanesar refused to listen to her, saying that she had preferred jewellery to him and that he did not love her any more.
+Lilan after giving up all hope left his house and went to her parents.
 There she spent her days in misery, solitude and repentance.

-Jakhiro who was the minister of Chanesar was engaged to one of the girls from Lila's family.
-But they refused to give her hand to him after the fate of Lila.
-The minister approached Lila who intervened but asked him to bring Chanesar on his wedding, to which he happily agreed.
+Jakhiro who was the minister of Chanesar was engaged to one of the girls from Lilan's family.
+But they refused to give her hand to him after the fate of Lilan.
+The minister approached Lilan who intervened but asked him to bring Chanesar to his wedding, to which he happily agreed.

-On the occasion of Jakhiro's wedding Chanesar came along with the bridegroom party.
-Lila with other girls welcomed the party with dancing and singing but her face was veiled.
-Chanesar was pleased at their performance and he was especially fascinated at the dancing and the voice of the one whose face was veiled.
+On the occasion of Jakhiro's wedding, Chanesar came along with the bridegroom party.
+Lilan with other girls welcomed the party with dancing and singing but her face was veiled.
+Chanesar was pleased with their performance and he was especially fascinated at the dancing and the voice of the one whose face was veiled.
 Chanesar begged the girl to unveil her face as he could not tolerate the situation any more.
-As soon as Lila opened her veil Chanesar fell down on the floor and died.
-When Lila saw this she also died.
+As soon as Lilan lifted her veil Chanesar fell down on the floor and died.
+When Lilan saw this she also died.